-Certain heirs (the surviving spouse, descendants and if the deceased had no descendant, his or her ascendants) are automatically entitled to a statutory share of the estate, even if the provisions of a will are to the contrary.
+Certain heirs (the surviving spouse, descendants and if the deceased had no descendants, his or her ascendants) are automatically entitled to a statutory share of the estate, even if the provisions of a will are to the contrary.

-This statutory share of the estate is called the legal reserve (het voorbehouden erfdeel or la reserve héréditaire).
+This statutory share of the estate is called the reserved portion (het voorbehouden erfdeel or la réserve héréditaire).